 Typically, sufferers experience gas, bloating, pain, diarrhea, abdominal distention, etc.

-No doubt, our nutritionists and dietitians can help those who are looking for help creating a nutritionally-balanced low FODMAP diet.
+No doubt, our practitioners can help those who are looking for help creating a nutritionally-balanced low-FODMAP diet plan.

-Although we serve clients in the Greater Toronto Area, particularly from our 2 Toronto locations (Midtown & Scarborough), Mississauga and Vaughan, many of our clients come from across Ontario and beyond, to seek the assistance of a JM Nutrition digestive health specialist.
+Although we serve clients in the Greater Toronto Area from our 4 locations and 1 Ottawa location, many of our clients come from across Ontario and beyond, to seek the assistance of our gastrointestinal dietitians & gut health nutritionists.

-In addition to serving clients in-person, we offer digestive help via phone, Skype, FaceTime, Zoom and Google Meet.
+In addition to serving clients in-person, we offer virtual counselling for digestive help via phone or video-conferencing.

 ✓ outline how the process works in greater detail